 Knak focuses on a no-code building experience.
-Most email layouts should use structure blocks.
+Most layouts should use structure blocks and standard content blocks.
 Custom HTML should only be used in special cases.
-If you need help building something, contact your Customer Success Manager (CSM) or the support team.

 Why Use Custom HTML?